Federal Work-Study Program: Process

 Federal Work Study funding is given to institutions to provide part-time work opportunities for students involved in certain majors.
 Federal funding is made to participating institutions based on requests made by the institutions.
 A statutory formula is used to help institutions determine the allocations to request.
 Once funds are allocated to each university, they then administer the funds.
 Once all the funds for the institution have been allocated no more students can participate that year.

 Students can apply for the Federal Work Study Program if they have financial need (see Expected Family Contribution).
 The students must file the Free Application for Federal Student Aid (FAFSA) to qualify.

 Each institution provides its own restrictions on the way it allocates funds.
 The institution provides a number of different types of jobs both in their own institution as well as through private employers.
 The federally funded program encourages institutions to use the funds to help give back to the community.
 At least 7% of the jobs offered must be helping the community.
 Some of the jobs offered are often reading tutors for young children, literacy tutors and mathematics tutors.
 Other jobs can be on campus such as working in the library or student center or performing administrative functions in the office.

 Some institutions may have restrictions on the number of hours per week that students can work.
 Also, there may be restrictions that pertain to the student's grade point average.
 For example, if a student's grade point average slips below a certain point, the college may not allow the student to work through the FWS program.

 Qualifying for FWS

 In order to qualify for the Federal Work Study Program students must apply for federal assistance through the Free Application for Federal Student Aid (FAFSA) program.
 The program is open to both undergraduate and graduate students.
-Students should check with the current requirements for FAFSA.
-Students can start to investigate the FAFSA as early as junior year of high school.

 The Free Application for Federal Student Aid is open to all students who have need.
 The program will determine if students qualify and how much money they will receive.
 The FWS program is administered through the student's school.
 Each school has a different amount of funds available to give out for the program.

 Generally, International or foreign students do not qualify for the Federal Work-Study program.

 Students must be one of the following to receive federal student aid: